medcomdk/ehmi/docs/assets/documents/ecore/ehmiSBDH/Reliable_Messaging-SBDH.md

 Since there has been no change in the Message content section, the rest of the ehmiSBDH-envelope **SHALL** remain identical.

-The ehmiSBDH-envelope **SHALL** be sent and ehmiSBDH-envelopeAcknowledged as a completely new ehmiSBDH-envelope according to Scenario #1 or # 1b.
+The ehmiSBDH-envelope **SHALL** be sent and ehmiSBDH-envelopeAcknowledged as a completely new ehmiSBDH-envelope according to Scenario #1.

 Re-dispatches **SHALL** always be done manually and **SHOULD** be in accordance with the normal response time for the specific ehmiSBDH-envelope flow.